DuncanRuns/ZigSeedGlitchless/README.md

     - Bucket craftable.
 - Ruined portal within 64 blocks of pyramid.
     - Surface ruined portals with lava only.
+    - Cannot be in the same chunk as pyramid to prevent structure fighting.
+- Spawnpoint within 32 blocks of pyramid or ruined portal.

+### 1.16 Jungle Temple

+- Jungle pyramid in ++ region.
+- Ruined portal within 32 blocks of pyramid.
+    - Surface ruined portals with lava only.
+    - Cannot be in the same chunk as pyramid to prevent structure fighting.
+- Loot guaranteed in pyramid/portal.
+    - Flint and steel craftable, or fire charge or flint and steel in ruined portal.
+    - Pickaxe craftable (diamond or iron).
+    - Bucket craftable.
+    - Food from one or both structures.
+        - 16 or more flesh from the pyramid.
+        - Any amount of food from ruined portal (golden carrots, golden apple(s), god apple(s)).
 - Spawnpoint within 32 blocks of pyramid or ruined portal.

 ### 1.15 Insomniac (not on leaderboard and it's kinda shit)